Course Description: Entrepreneurship and Community Development Clinic

 ENTREPRENEURSHIP AND COMMUNITY DEVELOPMENT CLINIC – 6 credits (application required)

 Take your transactional lawyering skills to the next level with the Entrepreneurship and Community Development Clinic (ECDC).
 The ECDC provides students with a unique opportunity to develop business law and problem-solving skills while providing transactional legal representation to small businesses, social enterprises, artists, nonprofit organizations, and community groups in Texas.

 Through hands-on interactions, ECDC students assist their clients with a broad variety of transactional matters, including:

 - drafting and reviewing contracts

 - applying to the IRS for tax-exempt status

 - providing legal advice to nonprofit boards of directors and staff

-The Clinic class meets on Monday afternoons from 2:15-4:15 pm (two or three classes will run until 5:15 pm), and also on Thursday mornings from 9:10 to 10:00 am for case rounds.
-There will be a mandatory orientation class on Friday, January 19th, from 9:00 am – 1:00 pm.
+The Clinic class meets on Monday afternoons from 2:30-4:30 pm.
+There is a mandatory orientation class on the first Friday of the semester, from 1:00 pm to 4:00 pm and a community tour on a Friday afternoon or Saturday (to be scheduled after the start of the semester.
 The Clinic is a significant time commitment.
-Students are expected to devote an average of 17-20 hours a week to the Clinic, including class time.
-There are no prerequisites for this clinic, although a background in business law (such as business associations, real estate, or tax law), nonprofit law, or policy work will come in handy.
+Each clinic team typically represents two to three clients, and students are expected to devote an average of 13 hours of week on casework, along with an additional 3-4 hours for class time and assignments.
+There are no prerequisites for this clinic, although a background in business law (such as business associations, real estate, or tax law) or policy work will come in handy.

 Enrollment is by application only.
 Students are encouraged to apply for the Clinic during early registration, as the Clinic fills up quickly.
-The deadline for applications and early registration is October 13th at 5 pm.
+For deadlines and other application details, see the Texas Law Clinical Program’s Application Information.
 Students may request to be placed on a waiting list if space is unavailable during registration.
-Grading is on a pass/fail basis for this six-credit hour clinic.